keystonejs/keystone/docs/guides/intro-to-graphql.md

 The result should contain a `JSON` payload with the results from the query.

-Executing mutations is the same, however we need to pass variables along with the mutation:
+Executing mutations is the same, however we need to pass variables along with the mutation.
+The key for mutations in the post request is still `query`.
+Let's write a mutation called `ADD_USER`, and pass a `variables` object along with the mutation in the `POST` request:

 ```javascript
 const ADD_USER = `